lwileczek/isomap/PITCHME.md

 @snap[west text-07]
 Finally, we take an eigenvalue decomposition of the kernel matrix `K`.
-The largest N (in our case 2) eigenvalues and their corresponding eigenvectors are the projections of our original data into the new plain.
+The largest N (in our case 2) eigenvalues and their corresponding eigenvectors are the projections of our original data into the new plane.
 Since eigenvectors are all linearly independent thus, we will avoid collision.
 @snapend